Citation, DOI & article data

 Bronchiectasis typically presents with recurrent chest infections, productive cough more than 8 weeks, production of copious amounts of sputum, and hemoptysis.

 Bronchiectasis is the common response of bronchi to a combination of inflammation and obstruction/impaired clearance.
 Causes include 1-7,9,17,21:

-- postinfective (most common known non-CF cause in adults)
+postinfective (most common known non-cystic fibrosis cause in adults)

 A mnemonic to remember common causes is CAPT Kangaroo has Mounier-Kuhn.

 According to macroscopic morphology, three types have been described, which also represent a spectrum of severity 8:

 beaded appearances where dilated bronchi have interspersed sites of relative narrowing